elastic/apm-integration-testing/README.md

 * `all.sh:` runs all test on apm-server and every agent type.
 * `common.sh:` common scripts variables and functions, it does not execute anything.
+* `dotnet.sh:` runs .NET tests, you can choose the versions to run see the [environment variables](#environment-variables) configuration.
 * `go.sh:` runs Go tests, you can choose the versions to run see the [environment variables](#environment-variables) configuration.
 * `java.sh:` runs Java tests, you can choose the versions to run see the [environment variables](#environment-variables) configuration.
 * `kibana.sh:` runs kibana agent tests, you can choose the versions to run see the [environment variables](#environment-variables) configuration.